Patternslib/Patterns/docs/designer/parameters.md

 ## Extended notation

 The simplest notation you can use for parameters is the *extended notation*.
-When using this notation you always specify the argument name and its value, separated by a colon.
+When using this notation you always specify the property name and its value, separated by a colon.

 ```